 Warrant to seize property

-If the creditor thinks that you may have Any property that is not freehold land (real property). that can be seized and sold to pay the judgment debt, they will issue a warrant to seize property.
+If the creditor thinks that you may have personal property that can be seized and sold to pay the judgment debt, they will issue a warrant to seize property.

-A warrant to seize property is an order to the An officer of the court who is responsible for the enforcement of court orders. to seize and sell goods belonging to the debtor (the person named in the warrant) unless the debtor pays the amount stated in the warrant.
+A warrant to seize property is an order to the sheriff to seize and sell goods belonging to the debtor (the person named in the warrant) unless the debtor pays the amount stated in the warrant.

 Warrants to seize property are usually issued on the request of the creditor’s solicitors by the registrar of the Magistrates’ Court where the order was made.
 The creditor’s solicitors then send the warrant to the Sheriff’s Office to be administered.
 The sheriff’s costs, plus the creditor’s solicitors’ costs, which vary depending on the amount involved, are added to the judgment debt.
 It is arguable that if the execution of the warrant does not result in any goods being sold, the judgment creditor must pay the sheriff’s costs (see Montague v Davies, Benachi & Co 2 KB 595).